dyne/dyne.github.io/src/pages/privacy.md

 We use the personal information to:
 - Screen your interactions for potential risk or fraud.
-- When in line with the preferences you have shared with us, communicate information relating to Dyne.org Foundation or services to you.
+- When in line with the preferences you have shared with us, communicate information relating to Dyne.org Foundation or the community services to you.

 ### SHARING YOUR PERSONAL INFORMATION